newjersey/navigator.business.nj.gov/content/src/archived-opportunities/urban-enterprise-zone.md

 callToActionText: "Learn more"
 type: "FUNDING"
 fundingType: "tax exemption"
-benefits: "Sales tax exemption for the purchase of \"energy,\" or electricity and natural gas, for use at the facility."
+benefits: 'Sales tax exemption for the purchase of "energy," or electricity and natural gas, for use at the facility.'
 eligibility: "UEZ-certified manufacturers with at least 250 full-time employees.
 At least 50% of employees must be involved in the manufacturing process.
 The energy and utility services must be consumed exclusively at the facility."
 publishStageArchive: ""
 industry: ["Manufacturing"]
 agency: ["NJEDA"]
 openDate: ""
 dueDate: ""
 status: "first-come, first-served"